vigetlabs/blendid/README.md

 ```zsh
 yarn run blendid -- build
 ```
 Compiles files for production to your destination directory.
 JS files are built with Webpack with standard production optimizations (uglfiy, etc.).
 CSS is run through CSSNano.
 If `rev` is set to `true` in your `task-config.js` file, filenames will be hashed (file.css -> file-a8908d9io20.css) so your server may cache them indefinitely.
 A `rev-manifest.json` file is output to the root of your `dest` directory (`public` by default), and maps original filenames to hashed ones.
-Helpers exist for Rails and Craft that read this file and automatically update replace filenames in your apps.
+Helpers exist for Rails and Craft that read this file and automatically update filenames in your apps.
 CSS and HTML files read this file and string-replace filenames automatically.

 ```zsh
 yarn run blendid -- deploy